envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What are CodeQL queries used for?

-a) CodeQL queries can be run against a CodeQL database to identify patterns that may indicate coding errors or security vulnerabilities.
+a) CodeQL queries analyze your codebase and are used to create a CodeQL database.

-b) CodeQL queries analyze your codebase and are used to create a CodeQL database.
+b) CodeQL queries are used for code review purposes in GitHub.

-c) CodeQL queries are used for code review purposes in GitHub.
+c) CodeQL queries are text-based questions you can ask the CodeQL engine about your codebase.

-d) CodeQL queries are text-based questions you can ask the CodeQL engine about your codebase.
+d) CodeQL queries can be run against a CodeQL database to identify patterns that may indicate coding errors or security vulnerabilities.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** D</span>

 CodeQL queries can be run against a CodeQL database to identify patterns that may indicate coding errors or security vulnerabilities.